jablackburn-wm/python-image-filters/README.md

 ### main.py

-the main.py file is the file to execute when it comes time to filter some images. first you will need to specify the origin, folder, name, mult array, add array, and args array by either defining their values or typing inputs at runtime.
+the main.py file is the file to execute when it comes time to filter some images. first you will need to specify the origin, folder, name, mult array, add array, and args array by either defining their values or typing inputs at runtime. for simplicity, store inputs in an "inputs" directory, then create a folder to hold the outputs within an "outputs" directory

 # colorizer